dinahasina1/dinahasina1/README.md

 │   > Code Quality: ████████████ 100%                                   │
 │   > Passion:      ∞                                                   │
 │                                                                       │
 │   "Building the future, one commit at a time."                        │ │                                                                       │
-│   $ sudo apt install awesome-developer                               │
+│   $ npm install @architect/dinahasina                                 │
-│   [✓] Package 'dinahasina' already at latest version                 │
+│   [✓] Package '@architect/dinahasina' already at latest version       │
 │                                                                       │
 └───────────────────────────────────────────────────────────────────────┘
 ```